ErikThorsson/Distributed_and_Parallel/HW4/README.md

-MPI was used to multiply arrays do prefix sums and other fun stuff
+MPI was used to multiply matrices, do prefix sums and other fun stuff